STONE MOUNTAIN LODGE 449, F.&A.M.

 IMPORTANT DATES TO REMEMBER

-10/14/17: The Masonic Children's Home visit to Stone Mountain Lodge No. 449 will happen on October 14th, with a full day of festivities starting with lunch at 11:00am at the Lodge, followed by a trip to Stone Mountain Park at 1:00pm with full entry into the Park and all rides, followed by a pizza dinner at 5:00pm and then ending with the Park Laser Light Show at 9:00pm.
-This is always a great day for the kids and we encourage all Lodge & District 7 Brothers, O.E.S and participants to attend.
+10/14/23: The Masonic Children's Home visit to Stone Mountain Lodge No. 449 is scheduled for 10/14/2023.
+This years visit will be a full day of festivities starting with lunch at 11:00am at the Lodge, followed by a trip to Stone Mountain Park at 1:00pm with full entry into the Park and all rides, followed by a pizza dinner at 5:00pm and then ending with the Park Laser Light Show at 9:00pm.
+This is always a great day for the kids and we encourage all Lodge & District 5 Brothers, O.E.S and participants to attend.

 Using your donations to change the lives of many.